Skip to content

 How could Nivea become Ethically Accredited with The Good Shopping Guide?

 Nivea has some way to go before it could apply for Ethical Accreditation with The Good Shopping Guide.
-In order to achieve this, Nivea could stop its (or its third-party) animal testing for products sold in China.
-The brand should also seek accreditation from an independent Vegan body.
+In order to achieve this, Nivea could stop its (or its third-party) animal testing for products sold in China and cease involvement in unethical marketing practices.
+The brand should also seek certification from an independent vegan organisation.

 Ethical performance in category